The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Conclusions

-This would be consistent with events taking place with a frequency of 1 out of 10 CCSNe (seen first below a metallicity of [Fe/H]$<$-5), in agreement with the expected frequency of magneto-rotational supernovae that leave fast spinning neutron stars (magnetars) as central remnants.
+This would be consistent with events taking place with a frequency of 1 out of 10 CCSNe (seen first below a metallicity of [Fe/H]$<$-5), in agreement with the expected frequency of magneto-rotational supernovae that leave neutron stars with high magnetic fields (magnetars) as central remnants.
 An additional aspect is that \cite{Farouqi.ea:2022} and \cite{Farouqi.ea:2025} find a correlation of Eu with Fe in these limited-r stars, hinting at a co-production of Fe and Eu in the originating source and also pointing to the origin from magneto-rotational supernovae.
-For heavier elements \cite{Farouqi.ea:2025} (see their Table 1) find no correlation with Fe, indicating no or negligible co-production of Fe (in comparison to solar ratios) in the corresponding sites.
+For heavier elements \cite{Farouqi.ea:2025} (see their Table 1) find no correlation with Fe, indicating no or negligible co-production of Fe (in comparison to solar ratios) in the corresponding sites, which is consistent with the predicted abundances in their ejecta.
 In this review we have discussed neutron star mergers as well as collapsars/hypernovae and neutron star - black hole mergers as origin for the heavy r-process elements. \cite{Farouqi.ea:2025} find differences in the Pearson and Spearman correlation coefficients for r-I and r-II stars, which could point to different sources (possibly the two above mentioned sites, where the latter ones show an up to a factor of 10 higher r-process production and might therefore be good candidates for r-II stars).
+However, we should be aware, that with an increasing number of regular CCSNe contributing to an Fe floor for these rare events, such a correlation analysis between Fe and r-process elements becomes less meaningful.
 The observations of \cite{Roederer.eauniversal:2022} and \cite{Racca.ea:2025} indicate a universality of the r-process among heavy elements in r-I and r-II stars, arguing for similar production conditions for the heavy r-process elements, while permitting for a different total r-process production.
-This universality seems to be broken in the cases of actinide boosts among r-II stars \citep{Mashonkina:2014}, possibly underlining the neutron star - black hole merger origin \citep{Wanajo.Fujibayashi.ea:2024}.
+This universality seems to be broken in the cases of actinide boosts among r-II stars \citep{Mashonkina:2014,Shah.ea:2026}, possibly underlining the neutron star - black hole merger origin \citep{Wanajo.Fujibayashi.ea:2024}.
 Thus, despite many advances in experiments, theory and observations, there remain a number of open questions for the future.

 \bmhead{Acknowledgements}

 This EPJA volume is dedicated to our late friend and colleague Roberto Gallino, whose pioneering and pivotal efforts for understanding the s-process have been addressed in Sections \ref{sec1} and \ref{sec2}.
 Initially the current authors were invited to contribute a review about the r-process to this memorial volume jointly with our late friend and colleague Karl-Ludwig Kratz, who unfortunately passed away only a month after that invitation \citep[see Fig.\ref{PraguepathRussbach} and][]{Aprahamian.ea:2025}.
 We therefore also want to dedicate this paper to Karl-Ludwig (a winner of the Glen Seaborg Award of the ACS and the Hans A. Bethe Prize of the APS), with whom we authored many publications related to site-independent studies of the r-process and Galactic cosmochronology.
 We insert here a picture taken from years ago at a scientific meeting.
 We learned much from both of these men, Roberto and Karl-Ludwig, both in life and in science.
 We will miss them dearly, but will continue to pursue scientific studies that we shared during their lives.